-Funds are allocated in the Council's capital budget for environmental improvements in Alyth town centre.
-To establish the community priorities for improvements, the Placecheck method of community engagement is being used.
+Funds were allocated in the Council's capital budget for environmental improvements in Alyth town centre.
+To establish the community priorities for improvements, the Placecheck method of community engagement was used.

 - Create a square that is pedestrian friendly, with improved access for all pedestrians, wider pavements, reduced street clutter and dropped kerbs at key locations.

 - Create a flexible space which would enable opportunities for outdoor events to be held in the Square whilst recognising the everyday need for car parking.